Free AI Visibility + Awareness score

 How quickly can I start showing up in AI responses?

-The timeline depends on the platform.
-Perplexity, which does real-time web search, can reflect changes within days.
-ChatGPT and Claude respond more to structural and authority signals that accumulate over weeks and months.
-Most companies see measurable improvement within 60 to 90 days of implementing foundational changes.
+It depends on the platform.
+Perplexity does real-time web search, so it can reflect changes within days.
+ChatGPT and Claude respond more to structural and authority signals that build over weeks and months.
+Most businesses see measurable improvement within 60 to 90 days of making foundational changes.

 Does my Google ranking affect my AI visibility?

-There’s a correlation but not a direct causation.
-Strong Google rankings indicate content quality and authority, which AI models also value.
-However, we’ve seen many cases where a site ranks well on Google but is invisible to AI assistants, and vice versa.
+There’s a correlation, but not a direct one.
+Strong Google rankings signal content quality and authority, which AI models also weigh.
+That said, plenty of sites rank well on Google but are invisible to AI assistants, and the reverse is also true.
 The ranking factors are different enough that you need a separate strategy for each.

 Should I block AI crawlers to protect my content?

-This is a business decision with real tradeoffs.
-Blocking AI crawlers protects your content from being used in training data, but it also makes your brand invisible to AI-powered search and recommendation.
-For most service businesses, the visibility benefits of allowing AI crawlers far outweigh the content protection concerns.
-The brands that will win are the ones AI models know about and can cite accurately.
+It’s a real tradeoff.
+Blocking AI crawlers keeps your content out of training data, but it also keeps your brand out of AI-powered search and recommendations.
+For most service businesses, the visibility benefits of allowing AI crawlers outweigh the content protection concerns.
+The brands that win are the ones AI models know about and can cite accurately.

 What if AI models cite my brand with incorrect information?

-This happens more often than you’d expect, and it’s a problem worth taking seriously.
-The fix involves providing clearer, more authoritative information through structured data, consistent messaging across platforms, and direct content that corrects common misconceptions.
-Over time, as models are retrained and RAG systems pick up your corrected content, the inaccuracies diminish.
+It happens more often than most people expect, and it’s worth fixing.
+The solution is clearer, more authoritative information: structured data, consistent messaging across platforms, and direct content that corrects the misconception.
+As models are retrained and RAG systems pick up your corrected content, the inaccuracies fade.

 Is your brand visible to AI?